FUN CAMP GIFTS

 Find a great collection of custom-made shirts, hoodies, bags, swag & gear on our RedBubble page.
 Click on any image or the link below.

-Many of our Illinois Art Camps offer Fall Art Programs, Activities, Workshops & Classes starting in October, 2025.
+Many of our Illinois Art Camps offer Summer Art Programs, Activities, Workshops & Classes starting in March, 2026.

-Many of our Art Camps will be hosting Fall Reunions for their previous campers, and Fall Open Houses for interested new campers and families.
+Many of our Art Camps will be hosting Summer Reunions for their previous campers, and Summer Open Houses for interested new campers and families.
 Each camp is different, and some offer activities for the entire family.

 Looking for a Great Illinois Art Day Camp?
 Look at each camp's TYPE OF CAMP description.
 Many of our Best Illinois Day Art Camps also list their exact hours, and if they offer before and after camp activities.